 Unfortunately, taking withdrawals from a Roth IRA never satisfies RMD requirements, because those withdrawals aren't taxed.
 Additionally, pulling out more than your required minimum distribution doesn't reduce your RMD load for future years.

 As the "R" in RMD stands for "required," it's no surprise that there are penalties for failing to take your distributions.

-To encourage retirees to take their distributions, the IRS charges a fifty percent (50%) excise tax on the undistributed amount.
-So, if you fall short of your annual RMD by $1,000, the IRS will tax on $500 of that as a penalty.
+To encourage retirees to take their distributions, the IRS charges a 25% excise tax on the undistributed amount.
+If the mistake is corrected during a two-year "correction window", the penalty can be further reduced to 10%.
+So, if you fall short of your annual RMD by $1,000, $250 of the shortfall will incur a tax, payable to the IRS, as a penalty.